weaveworks/weave-gitops-enterprise/docs/cicd.md

 deployed to [Staging](https://gitops.internal-dev.wego-gke.weave.works) environment by Flux.
 This environment helps us to:
     - Functional testing of the feature in a released environment
     - Monitor performance of the capability
-6. The feature will be released according to the week-release cadence that we have for Weave Gitops.
+6. The feature will be released according to the week-release cadence that we have for Weave GitOps.

 ## Environments